Gwenno Saunders: Solo career (2010–present)

 Her third solo album Tresor, also a Cornish language album, releases on 1 July 2022 on Heavenly Recordings.
 It is inspired by powerful woman writers and artists such as Ithell Colquhoun, the Cornish language poet Phoebe Proctor, Maya Deren and Monica Sjöö, Tresor is an intimate view of the feminine interior experience, of domesticity and desire, a rare glimmer of life lived in and expressed through Cornish.
 On 26 July, Tresor became Gwenno's first album to be nominated for the Mercury Prize, and it was named one of the albums of the year by BBC Radio 6 Music.

+On 7 April 2025, Gwenno announced her fourth solo album, Utopia, set for release on 11 July by Heavenly.
+The lead single, "Dancing on Volcanoes", was released with the announcement.
+The album is her first primarily in the English language.

 Cultural influence

 In December 2015, a giant mural of Saunders was erected on the wall of Clwb Ifor Bach on Womanby Street in Cardiff's city centre.

 In October 2018, the Cornish Language Board claimed that Saunders's album Le Kov had contributed to a 15% increase in the number of people taking Cornish language exams during 2018.

 Wales Arts Review included two of Gwenno's albums on their 2021 list of the greatest Welsh albums of all-time: Le Kov at 18 and Y Dydd Olaf at 64.